bun

 import mapper from '@kitbag/mapper'

-In order for type safety to work, we must also update the Register interface accordingly
+In order for type safety to work, we must also update the Register interface.
+Kitbag Mapper uses declaration merging to update the types for the singleton's profiles.

 declare module '@kitbag/mapper' {